If you're reading this, you're probably in a US Open pool, and you're wondering how you're going to take home all that sweet, sweet cash.

 However, you might be a first-timer or maybe have already committed to a pool with an unfamiliar format.
 Well, we're here to help you win your pool -- let's be honest, pools.

 Unless you're into some next-level kind of gambling -- and we're all ears, then -- you're probably in one of three types of US Open pools: One and Done, Pick 5 or 6 or Calcutta.
 Let's break 'em down one by one.

 One and Done: In this type of pool, you pick one player and usually submit a winning score.

-1. Dustin Johnson will be hard-pressed to repeat.
+1. History is against Brooks Koepka repeating.
 The last guy to repeat was Curtis Strange in 1988 and '89.
 Tiger Woods never did it.
 However, Koepka's playing some hot golf of late.

-3. The U.S. Open is due for a player to win their second (or more) Open.
+3. The US Open is due for a player to win their second (or more) Open.
 Since 1972, the longest the U.S. Open has gone without seeing a champion win their second (or third) Open is seven years.
-This would be the ninth year since Woods won his third in 2008.
+This would be the 10th year since Woods won his third in 2008.

 Pick 5 or 6: In this kind of pool, you'll be asked to pick five or six golfers.
 In some cases, every golfer counts.
 In others, just the top three or four.
 If you have to use players that didn't make the cut, there's usually some penalizing score, especially if there's a points system or the contest is based on each team's aggregate score.